MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 # What is Example Mapping

-Example Mapping is a technique using coloured cards to facilitate a session with the dev team (or at least one representative from) and Product Owner and SME(s) to elaborate a user story and create a common understanding amongst the team.
+Example Mapping is a technique using coloured cards to facilitate a session with the dev team (or at least one representative from) and Product Owner and subject matter experts (SMEs) to elaborate a user story and create a common understanding amongst the team.

 Yellow cards represent the User story/feature, blue cards specify rules, green cards provide examples and red cards are for asking questions.